I Know What It Feels Like When Success Makes You Sick.

 I work with founders and senior leaders navigating growth complexity.

-Through private strategy intensives and executive labs, I help leaders:
+Through The Hidden Cost Method™ program, private strategy intensives, and executive labs, I bring high-level strategic clarity.

 Decisions sharpen.